niwcpac/mole/docs/raw/basic_config.md

     )
     ```

 The name and description fields are self-explanatory.
-The point field is a Well-known text representation (WKT) of a point geometry.
+The point field is a well-known text representation (WKT) of a point geometry.
 The timezone field is a string indicating the TZ database name.

 ### **Campaigns**
 Next we need to create a campaign.
 A campaign can represent a high level field experiment or test event.